PlayNetwork/spotifier/README.md

 * authorizationUrl - URL of authorization endpoint (defaults to `https://accounts.spotify.com/api/token`)
 * clientId - Optional - when specified, client credentials are authenticated and the resulting access token is used for subsequent search requests
 * clientSecret - Optional - when specified, client credentials are authenticated and the resulting access token is used for subsequent search requests
+* market - Optional - when specified, searches for matching tracks will utilize the specified market
 * searchResultLimit - Limit of results to return (defaults to 10)
 * searchUrl - URL of API endpoint (defaults to `https://api.spotify.com/v1/search`)
 * timeout - Timeout for request in milliseconds (defaults to `10000`)